admin-cf-1/cardano-coin-selection/information/specification.md

    single output, we need at least as many UTxO entries as there are outputs.

-   Secondly, the approach of coalescing all change into a single output is considered to be bad for privacy reasons.
+   Secondly, the approach of coalescing all change into a single output is widely considered to have negative privacy implications, the discussion of which is beyond the scope of this article.

 There are several properties that we would like a coin selection algorithm to have: